neverholiday/simple_python_https/README.md

-## Simple HTTP Python
+## Simple Python HTTPS

-This is simple http code for learning from https://realpython.com/python-https/
+This is simple https code that learning from https://realpython.com/python-https/

 ----